 Today, the Smiths produce 14 different muscadine wines, and guests can try them all in their cozy tasting room or stone veranda.
 If you’re spending a weekend in Laurinburg, plan to visit the vineyard on Jazzy Friday, when live music, a food truck, and romantic backdrop make sipping all the sweeter.

 Held annually on the second Saturday in October, this festival with live music and handmade ice cream gives revelers a glimpse into 19th century farm life.
-On the grounds of the 1895 John Blue House, visitors can take a tour of the main home and explore the ground’s other structures — log cabins, a mule-powered cotton gin, and restored country store — all before catching a train or hay ride.
+On the grounds of the North Carolina Rural Heritage Center, visitors can tour the 1895 John Blue House and explore the ground’s other structures — log cabins, a mule-powered cotton gin, and restored country store — all before catching a train or hay ride.

 “John Blue is really representative of what these immigrants’ and their families made of themselves after just two centuries of being here,” explains Caudill.
 “His house shows some affluence, but about 21 yards away on the grounds, you can visit an immigrant cabin that’s typical of an immigrant cabin you’d find carved out of a little piece of land.”